 2. Enforce access control policies.
 A company-wide access management policy clearly defines who can access which resources under what conditions.
 Making your organization follow a single strict and detailed policy makes access management procedures transparent and efficient for both regular and privileged users.

 3. Secure privileged user authentication.
 Theft of a privileged account is a common entry point for malicious actors.
 You can protect privileged accounts by adding multi-factor authentication (MFA) to their login procedure.
 MFA checks something a user knows, the user’s biometrics, or something the user possesses before providing privileged access.

 4. Enable notifications on cases of suspicious privileged access.
 Security officers have to keep an eye on unusual requests for privileged access.
 But since it’s impossible to control all access requests, they also need a tool to stay alert to high-risk and suspicious requests.
 Security officers should be able to configure custom notifications for specific cases.

 5. Manage user credentials automatically.
 Hackers can brute force an account or use social engineering to obtain a privileged user’s credentials.
 Also, users can simply use weak passwords or the same password for lots of accounts.
-Automating credential management with dedicated software helps to rotate credentials, prevent users from creating weak passwords, and make credential leaks almost impossible.
+Automating credential management with dedicated identity management software helps to rotate credentials, prevent users from creating weak passwords, and make credential leaks almost impossible.